 Manual | Auto-generated |

-If you’re maintaining a JS library that’s growing in complexity, a TypeScript rewrite is worth serious consideration:
+If you’re maintaining a JS library and considering a TypeScript migration:

 Source: github.com/john-swana/craters